sblab-bioinformatics/5fC-nucleosome/5fC_related_expression_in_heart_and_brain/gene_expression_5fC_nuc_heart_and_brain.md

 ## Differential expression KO vs WT in each tissue

-The processing of the data has been done using the following notebooks,

 We have processed the data using [this](scripts/WT_vs_TDG_KO_DE_in_heart_and_brain.ipynb) notebook.

 ## Differential expression between heart/hindbrain tissues, in WT and TDG-KO